rust-mobile/android-rs-glue/README.md

 In order to build an APK, simply do this:

 ```
-docker run --rm -v <path-to-local-directory-with-Cargo.toml>:/root/src tomaka/cargo-apk cargo apk
+docker run --rm -v <path-to-local-directory-with-Cargo.toml>:/root/src tomaka/cargo-apk cargo apk build
 ```

 For example if you're on Linux and you want to compile the project in the current working directory.

 ```
-docker run --rm -v `pwd`:/root/src -w /root/src tomaka/cargo-apk cargo apk
+docker run --rm -v `pwd`:/root/src -w /root/src tomaka/cargo-apk cargo apk build
 ```

-`cargo apk` only compiles the Cargo.toml of the current working directory, so we have to set it before running the command.
-In the future `cargo apk` should be able to accept the `--manifest-path` option.
 Do not mount a volume on `/root` or you will erase the local installation of Cargo.

-After the build is finished, you should an Android package in `target/android-artifacts/build/bin`.
+After the build is finished, you should get an Android package in `target/android-artifacts/app/build/outputs/apk`.

 ## Manual usage